The Safety of a Packed Calendar: When Busyness Shields You From Feelings

 When we peel back the layers of constant activity, we often find specific, uncomfortable emotions waiting underneath.
 These aren’t random feelings.
 They’re particular ones that busyness helps us avoid or postpone.
 They’re the feelings that feel too big, too messy, or too threatening to our carefully constructed sense of control.

 - Loneliness and the fear of abandonment.
-For many high-achieving women, especially those who experienced emotional inconsistency in childhood, unstructured time can trigger profound feelings of loneliness.
+For many driven women, especially those who experienced emotional inconsistency in childhood, unstructured time can trigger profound feelings of loneliness.
 The calendar full of meetings and calls ensures you’re always connected to someone, even if those connections remain at a safe, professional distance.
 Busy means needed.
 Needed feels safer than alone.

 - Grief and unprocessed loss.
 Loss comes in many forms—the obvious ones like death or divorce, and the subtler ones like the career path not taken, the relationship that didn’t work out, or the version of yourself you thought you’d become.
 Constant activity creates little space for these grief feelings to surface.
 When every moment is accounted for, there’s no room for sadness to emerge.